 Offense-related information

-Identical to the original study, participants indicated their age, gender, relationship with the person who had hurt them, the time since the offense occurred, and a brief description of the offense.
+Similarly to the target article, participants indicated their age, gender, relationship with the person who had hurt them, the time since the offense occurred, and a brief description of the offense.
 Many of the offenders whom participants described were romantic partners (29.6%), relatives (18.0%), or friends of the same gender (14.5%).

 Then, participants indicated the degree to which the offense hurt them: “The person was not wrong in what he/she did to me” (0 = Strongly disagree; 5 = Strongly agree).